 Alternative education programs are available to students in a variety of settings.
-All of these programs are designed to meet the needs of students who display academic and behavioral difficulties.
-Through these programs, students receive academic support and instruction, behavioral change strategies and interventions, counseling, and intensive case management services.
-There are school-based Alternative Education programs at 14 elementary, 10 middle and 8 high schools.
+All of these programs support students beyond the comprehensive school, and are designed to accommodate students who have demonstrated the need for significant academic or behavioral support.
+Through these programs, students receive academic support and instruction, behavioral support strategies and interventions, counseling, and intensive case management services.
+There are school-based Alternative Education programs at 14 elementary, 9 middle and 8 high schools.

-Homewood Center is a countywide alternative education center for middle and high school students with significant behavioral and social-emotional difficulties.
-Students are referred to Homewood Center by their home schools.
+The Gateway Program is an alternative education program within the Homewood Center, established for middle and high school students with significant behavioral and academic difficulties whose needs have not been met in their home school.
+Students are referred to Homewood Center by their home schools; it is not a permanent placement.